 - If children will be in attendance, serve up some Rainbow Ice Pops for a refreshing snack.

 - Set up a virgin bloody mary bar with a host of veggies for guests to build their own skewers.
 Choose a low-sodium tomato juice or bloody mary mix.

 - Add fruit kabobs to tall glasses of flavored sparkling water.

 - Work off a few calories by creating a cheerleading competition for halftime.
 Put your body into it and don't forget the pom-poms!

 - Head to the garage and toss foam footballs or basketballs.

 - Host a sledding or skating party before settling down to watch bobsledding, figure skating or hockey.

-Rose Prissel, MS, RDN, LD, is a dietician at Mayo Clinic working in pediatric and adult nutrition, which a focus on preventive care, sports nutrition and weight management.
+Rose Prissel, M.S., R.D.N., L.D., is a recent Mayo Clinic retiree.
+She worked in pediatric and adult nutrition, with a focus on preventive care, sports nutrition and weight management.